Image

 How VONJO has helped people like you in the clinical study

-In a 6-month clinical study, 107 people received 200 mg of VONJO twice a day, and 100 people received best available therapy (BAT), which included ruxolitinib, hydroxyurea, and monitoring without treatment.
+In a 6-month clinical study, some people received 200 mg of VONJO twice a day, and some people received best available therapy (BAT), which included ruxolitinib, hydroxyurea, and monitoring without treatment.
 In this study, spleen volume reduction (the amount by which the spleen gets smaller) was measured.
-The main goal of the study was to see how many people with certain types of myelofibrosis (MF) and low platelet counts (less than 50,000 platelets per microliter) had their spleen shrink by 35% or more.
-This goal was measured in 31 people treated with VONJO compared to 32 people treated with BAT.1
+The main goal of the study was to see how many people with certain types of MF and low platelet counts (less than 50,000 platelets per microliter) had their spleen shrink by 35% or more.
+This goal was measured in 31 people treated with VONJO compared to 32 people treated with BAT.

-people had their spleen get at least 35% smaller with VONJO (29%) compared with people on best available therapy (3%)
+~30% of People had their spleen get at least 35% smaller on VONJO

 The same study also looked at how many people had their spleen shrink by any amount.